Sermon - Rev Jack Arnold

 ¶ This Collect is to be repeated every day, after the other Collects in Advent, until Christmas Day.

-They were not willing to accept the change in the status quo; the New Testament would break their role in finding ways around the commandments Jesus gave.
+The Pharisees were not willing to accept the change in the status quo; the New Testament would break their role in finding ways around the commandments Jesus gave.
+They were much like modern day lawyers and liberals, always searching for a loophole in the law so they can do what they want to do without following the law.
 There is no way around the two commandments, namely of loving God with all our heart, soul and mind, and loving our neighbors as ourselves!
 Without those, we are just pitiful, weak, sinful beings!
 But, if we embrace those commandments, we start to shed our old man image, and put on a newer, shinier and better image.
 We then become, Man 2.0, quite the upgrade from the first version!

 If the world would do what God asked, our lives would be so much better, we would all be living together in happiness.
 Peace on earth will not be possible until the world accepts Him into their hearts.
+All of the problems on earth stem from the world not accepting Him into their hearts and souls.
 This is the perfect season for those who haven’t yet, to accept Him, to acknowledge Him at His first true appearance amongst us, at His Birth.
 Up until the end of our time here on earth, there is always time to accept Him, but do not wait until it is too late to do so!
-People can accept Him any at any time, but sooner rather than later is preferable.
-It is better to accept Him right away rather than wait until it is too late.
-That is why we much keep spreading and preaching the Gospel to all peoples and nations to fulfill the Great Commission.

 The world is extremely complex; it is full of problems, temptations and difficulties.
 It is full of obstacles for us, yet all Christianity offers is a few simple solutions.
 We often hear there are no simple answers to complex questions.
 Actually, that is not true.
 There are simple answers to complex problems, they are the only ones which can and will work.
 The problem is they are not the answers people want.
 Most people do not want to know what they are supposed to do, lest they have to do it.
 They want to be told what they want to do is at least okay, even though it is clearly not okay.
 But we need to know what we are doing is actually “Okay”, not what Joe on the corner claims is Okay.
 To do that, we have to read the Scriptures and listen to what God says is Okay, because He really does know the best in this matter for us.